SDS Accommodation Information Management (AIM) How-To-Guide for Faculty

 The Summer 2022 semester represents a significant milestone in the Canvas project at JHU.
 We would like to thank the early adopters for their patience and feedback.
 We also want to acknowledge the dedication of the divisional teaching and learning centers, IT@JH, and staff across the university for their work over the past year and a half to make this launch a success.

-Spring Early Adopter Feedback and Preparing for Summer
+Historical – Early Adopter Feedback and Prep

 This spring we launched an early adopters’ initiative on Canvas including approximately 40 sections and 700 students.
 This group has been working hard to explore Canvas, provide feedback, and pave the way for more courses launching in the summer term.
 We are gathering their feedback in multiple ways: